dataiku/dss-visual-edit/docs/get-started.md

 ## Create the webapp

-* As a preliminary step, have a look at the schema of the dataset to edit and make sure that the type or the meaning of each column is set correctly: they will be used by the webapp to show data (or let you edit it) in the best way.
+* As a preliminary step, please review the schema of the dataset to edit.
+  * The webapp uses column meanings to show data (or let you edit it) in the best way.
+If the meaning wasn't defined explicitly, the webapp uses the storage type instead.
+  * It's best to use "string" as storage type for any column that has missing values.
-* Go to Webapps, create New Visual Webapp, pick Data Editing
+* Go to Webapps, create New Visual Webapp, pick Data Editing.
   * ![](new_visual_webapp.png)
   * ![](new_visual_webapp_2.png)
 * The webapp settings interface allows to choose a dataset, list key columns (used to identify rows) and editable columns, within the "Data" section. ![](data_editing_webapp_params_full.png)
+  * The "Linked Records" section allows to specify editable columns whose values correspond to primary key values of another dataset.
   * In the "Layout" section you can choose to freeze editable columns to the right-hand side (which is useful when there are many columns), and to group rows by one or more columns.
   * Additional settings can be provided via the ["editschema" in JSON](editschema).